infiniteNIL/rodschmidt.com/content/posts/baseball-stl.md

 {{<img-center src="/images/thearch.jpeg" title="The Arch">}}

 It turns out the St. Louis and Pittsburgh might not be my last 2 stadiums.
-With the Oakland A's moving to Las Vegas, MLB want to expand the league by 2 more teams.
+With the Oakland A's moving to Las Vegas, MLB wants to expand the league by 2 more teams.
 Among the potential cities are my own Salt Lake City, Nashville, Oakland, San Antonio, and even Mexico City, Mexico.
 I think it's very unlikely that SLC will be selected.